Interior Secretary Ryan Zinke Leaves White House Amid Multiple Ethics Investigations

 In the meantime, Deputy Secretary David Bernhardt is operating as acting secretary during the lapse.
 Bernhardt, a lawyer and former lobbyist for the oil industry, has already cut himself as a controversial figure.
 His ties to the fossil fuel industry — and close connections with major companies in the field — have raised questions about his stance on environmental issues.

-Bernhardt, who previously worked with the Interior Department from 2001 to 2009, has been a vocal supporter of Donald Trump since he came into office, and has repeatedly endorsed the views and policies of the President.
+Bernhardt, who previously worked with the Interior Department from 2001 to 2009, has been a vocal supporter of Donald Trump since he came into office and has repeatedly endorsed the views and policies of the president.

-“The President’s objectives actually represent the will of the people,” Bernhardt said in September 2018 while speaking to the conservative Washington think-tank the Heritage Foundation.
+“The President’s objectives actually represent the will of the people,” Bernhardt said in September 2018 while speaking to conservative Washington think-tank the Heritage Foundation.
 “That means that at Interior, our goals are focused on the President’s goals.”

 The Interior Department is currently closed due to the ongoing government shutdown.
 When Trump settles on a nominee for the position, his choice will ultimately have to be confirmed by the Senate.